eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Qualified EAAs are provided by Qualified Trust Service Providers (QTSPs).
 The general Trust Framework for QTSPs applies also to QEAA Providers, but specific rules for this Trust Service may be defined as well.
 QEAA Providers maintain an interface for requesting and providing QEAAs, including a mutual authentication interface with Wallet Units and potentially an interface towards Authentic Sources to verify attributes.
 QEAA Providers provide information on the location of the services that can be used to enquire about the validity status of the QEAAs, without having an ability to receive any information about the use of the attestations.
 The terms and conditions of these services are for each QTSP to determine, beyond what is specified in the [eIDAS 2.0] Regulation.

-### 3.6 Public Body Authentic Source Electronic Attestation of Attributes (PuB-EAA) Providers
+### 3.6 Electronic attestation of attributes issued by or on behalf of a public sector body responsible for an authentic source (Pub-EAA) Providers

 As specified in the Regulation, an attestation may be issued by or on behalf of a public sector body responsible for an authentic source.
 This ARF calls such an attestation a PuB-EAA.
 An authentic source is a repository or system that contains and provides attributes about a natural or legal person or object.
 An authentic source moreover is legally considered to be a primary source of those attributes.
 A public sector body primarily is a state, regional or local authority, or a body governed by public law.

 A PuB-EAA Provider, meaning a public sector body issuing PuB-EAAs, is not a QTSP.
 However, a PuB-EAA Provider has a qualified certificate, issued by a QTSP, that allows it to sign PuB-EAAs.
 A Relying Party verifies a PuB-EAA by first verifying the signature over the PuB-EAA, and subsequently verifying the signature of the PuB-EAA Provider certificate.
 For more details, refer to [Section 6.6.3.6](#6636-relying-party-instance-verifies-the-authenticity-of-the-pid-or-attestation).

-The Regulation stipulates that PuB-EAAs, like QEAAs, have the same legal effect as lawfully issued attestations in paper form.
+The Regulation stipulates that PuB-EAAs, like QEAAs, have the same legal effect as attestations in paper form.

 For the precise and legally binding definitions and obligations regarding the issuance of PuB-EAAs, please refer to the Regulation.

 ### 3.7 Non-Qualified Electronic Attestation of Attributes (EAA) Providers

 Non-qualified EAAs can be provided by any (non-qualified) Trust Service Provider.
-While they are supervised under [eIDAS 2.0], it can be assumed that other legal or contractual frameworks mostly govern the rules for provision, use and recognition of EAAs.
+While they will be supervised under [eIDAS 2.0], it can be assumed that other legal or contractual frameworks will mostly govern the rules for provision, use and recognition of EAAs.
 Those other frameworks may cover policy areas such as educational credentials, digital payments, although they may also rely on Qualified Electronic Attestation of Attributes Providers.
-For non-qualified EAAs to be used, TSPs offer Users a way to request and obtain these EAA.
-This implies these non-qualified EAA Providers comply with the Wallet Unit interface specifications.
-Depending on the domain rules, non-qualified EAA Providers may provide validity information about EAAs, without having an ability to receive any information about the use of the EAA.
+For non-qualified EAAs to be used, EAA Providers offer Users a way to request and obtain these EAA.
+This implies that these non-qualified EAA Providers comply with the Wallet Unit interface specifications.
 The terms and conditions of issuing EAAs and related services are subject to sectoral rules.

-### 3.8 QES Remote Creation Service Providers
+### 3.8 QES Remote Creation (QESRC) Providers

-The Wallet Unit will allow the User to create free-of-charge Qualified Electronic Signatures over any data.
+The Wallet Unit will allow the User to create free-of-charge qualified electronic signatures over any data.
 This will also enhance the use of the Wallet Unit for signing, in a natural and convenient way.
-The creation of Qualified Electronic Signature or Seal by means of the Wallet Unit can be reached by several ways:
+The creation of a qualified electronic signature or seal by means of the Wallet Unit can be achieved in several ways:

-- the Wallet Unit itself is certified as a qualified signature/seal creation device (QSCD), or
+- the Wallet Unit itself could be certified as a qualified signature/seal creation device (QSCD), or

-- the Wallet Unit implements secure authentication and electronic signature or an electronic seal invocation capability as a part of a local QSCD or a remote QSCD managed by a QTSP.
+- the Wallet Unit could implement secure authentication into an electronic signature or electronic seal invocation capability as a part of a local QSCD or a remote QSCD managed by a QTSP.

-In figure 1 the QESRC Service Provider can be the remote QSCD.
-As part of the ecosystem, the use of common interfaces and protocols for provisioning Qualified Electronic Signatures and Seals will create a unified European market for QTSP offering remote signature services.
-European citizens will be able to choose any QTSP without worrying about technical interoperability between them and this will enhance competition.
+ As part of the ecosystem, the use of common interfaces and protocols for provisioning qualified electronic signatures and seals will create a unified European market for QTSPs offering remote signature services.
+European citizens will be able to choose any QTSP, without worrying about technical interoperability, and this will enhance competition.

-Besides Qualified Electronic Signatures and Seals, also Non-Qualified Electronic Signatures or Seal Providers can exist.
-However, Non-Qualified Electronic Signature/ Seal Providers are out of scope of the ARF.
+Besides providers of qualified electronic signatures and seals, also providers of non-qualified electronic signatures or seals may exist.
+However, such providers are out of scope of this ARF.

 ### 3.9 Authentic Sources

-Authentic Sources are the public or private repositories or systems recognised or required by law containing attributes about natural and/ or legal persons.
-Authentic Sources are sources for, e.g. attributes on address, age, gender, civil status, family composition, nationality, education and training qualifications titles and licences, professional qualifications titles and licences, public permits and licences, financial and company data.
-Authentic Sources are required to provide interfaces to QEAA Providers to verify the authenticity of the above attributes, either directly or via designated intermediaries recognised at national level.
+Authentic Sources are public or private repositories or systems, recognised or required by law, containing attributes about natural or legal persons.
+Authentic Sources are sources for attributes on, for instance, address, age, gender, civil status, family composition, nationality, education and training qualifications titles and licences, professional qualifications titles and licences, public permits and licences, or financial and company data.
+Authentic Sources are required to provide an interface to QEAA Providers to verify the authenticity of the above attributes, either directly or via designated intermediaries recognised at national level.
 Authentic Sources may also issue PuB-EEAs themselves if they meet the requirements of the [eIDAS 2.0] Regulation.
-In figure 1 this is indicated by the arrow 'provides qualified data'.
+In Figure 1 this is indicated by the arrow 'provides qualified data'.

-It is up to the Member States to define terms and conditions for the provisioning of these Pub-EAAs, but according to the minimum technical specifications, standards, and procedures applicable to the verification procedures for qualified electronic attestations of attributes.
+It is up to the Member States to define terms and conditions for the provisioning of these Pub-EAAs, but PuB-EAA Providers will comply with the technical specifications, standards, and procedures applicable to QEAA Providers.

 ### 3.10 Relying Parties

-Relying Parties are natural or legal persons that rely upon an electronic identification or on a Trust Service.
+Relying Parties are natural or legal persons that rely upon an electronic identification scheme or on a Trust Service.
 They request attributes contained within a PID, QEAA, Pub-EAA or EAA from the Wallet Unit, subject to the approval of the User and within the limits of applicable legislation and rules.

 The reason for reliance on the Wallet Unit may be a legal requirement, a contractual agreement, or their own decision.
 In particular, the Regulation requires that providers of very large online platforms must accept the EUDI Wallet for their user authentication processes.

-To rely on Wallet Units for the purpose of providing a service, Relying Parties inform the Member State where they are established about their intention for doing so, and to register the attributes that they intend to request.
+To rely on Wallet Units for the purpose of providing a service, Relying Parties inform the Member State where they are established about their intention for doing so, and register the attributes that they intend to request.

 Relying Parties maintain an interface with Wallet Units to request attestations, using mutual authentication.

 ### 3.11 Conformity Assessment Bodies (CAB)

-Conformity Assessment Bodies (CAB) are accredited public or private bodies, accredited by a national accreditation body designated by Member States according to [Regulation 765/2008](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex:32008R0765) Article 6c (3), as responsible for carrying out assessments on which Member States will rely before issuing a Wallet Unit or providing the qualified status to a Trust Service Provider.
+Conformity Assessment Bodies (CAB) are public or private bodies accredited by a national accreditation body designated by Member States according to [Regulation 765/2008](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex:32008R0765) Article 6c (3).
+They are responsible for carrying out assessments on which Member States will rely before issuing a Wallet Unit or providing the qualified status to a Trust Service Provider.

 The Wallet Solutions will be certified by CABs.
 QTSPs will be audited regularly by CABs.

-The standards and schemes used by CABs to fulfil their tasks to certify Wallet Solutions are specified further, specifically in [Chapter 7](#7-security-and-data-protection) - Certification.
+The standards and schemes used by CABs to fulfil their tasks to certify Wallet Solutions are discussed in [Chapter 7](#7-certification-and-risk-management).

 ### 3.12 Supervisory Bodies